xgreenrx-star/pwdongle/README.md

 - Verify device shows "BLE ACTIVE" screen after entering `0000`
 - Ensure PC recognizes device as USB keyboard
 - Check serial monitor for debug output

+**SD files not appearing in list:**
+- Ensure the SD card is inserted and formatted (FAT32 recommended)
+- Use 4-digit filenames with `.txt` extension in the SD root (e.g., `0001.txt`)
+- Up to 15 files are listed; additional files won’t appear but can still be typed by number if present

 **Passwords not persisting:**
 - Use `ABOUT` command to verify persistence status